 The New Face Of Medicine

 Technological advances in medicine benefit the physician and the patient.
 Augmented reality provides an excellent training tool for instructors to teach future doctors what they should look for when diagnosing a patient.
-It gives surgeons a safe guide when they operate on a patient, allowing for fewer incisions and promoting a quicker healing time.
+It gives surgeons a safe guide when operating on a patient, allowing for fewer incisions and promoting a quicker healing time.
 Also, it provides a building block for those designing implants or prosthetics so that their patients can live pain-free lives.
 It also helps patients recuperate from surgeries and illnesses so they can get back to normal.
 This fascinating type of technology has the potential to benefit even more people in the future.

 Latest posts by Paisley Hansen (see all)